-Accurate referencing: Referencing and, where applicable, obtaining permission for the use of all published and unpublished work, including theories, concepts, data, source material, methodologies, findings, graphs and images.
+Accurate referencing means referencing and, where applicable, obtaining permission for the use of all published and unpublished work, including theories, concepts, data, source material, methodologies, findings, graphs and images.

-Acknowledgement: Acknowledging appropriately all those and only those who have contributed to research, including funders and sponsors.
+Acknowledgement means acknowledging appropriately all those and only those who have contributed to research, including funders and sponsors.

-Authorship: Including as authors, with their consent, all those and only those who have made a substantial contribution to, and who accept responsibility for, the contents of the publication or document.
+Authorship means including as authors, with their consent, all those and only those who have made a substantial contribution to, and who accept responsibility for, the contents of the publication or document.
 The substantial contribution may be conceptual or material.

-Breach of policy requirements: Failure to meet funder or institutional policy requirements, or to comply with the relevant policies, laws, or regulations for the research activity; failure to obtain appropriate approvals, permits, or certifications before conducting research activity.
+Breach of policy requirements means a failure to meet funder or institutional policy requirements, or to comply with the relevant policies, laws, or regulations for the research activity; failure to obtain appropriate approvals, permits, or certifications before conducting research activity.

-Conflict of interest management: Appropriately identifying and addressing any real, potential, or perceived conflict of interest in research that might lead to a discrepancy between the individual's personal interests and those of the College and/or funder and influence the decisions on whether the individual should be asked to review manuscripts or applications, test products, or be permitted to undertake work sponsored from outside sources.
+Conflict of interest management means appropriately identifying and addressing any real, potential, or perceived conflict of interest in research that might lead to a discrepancy between the individual's personal interests and those of the Polytechnic and/or funder and influence the decisions on whether the individual should be asked to review manuscripts or applications, test products, or be permitted to undertake work sponsored from outside sources.

-Destruction of research records: The destruction of one's own or another's research data or records to specifically avoid the detection of wrongdoing or in contravention of the applicable funding agreement, institutional policy and/or laws, regulations and professional or disciplinary standards.
+Destruction of research records means the destruction of one's own or another's research data or records to specifically avoid the detection of wrongdoing or in contravention of the applicable funding agreement, institutional policy and/or laws, regulations and professional or disciplinary standards.

-Fabrication: Making up data, source material, methodologies or findings, including graphs and images.
+Fabrication means making up data, source material, methodologies or findings, including graphs and images.

-Falsification: Manipulating, changing, or omitting data, source material, methodologies or findings, including graphs and images, without acknowledgement and which results in inaccurate findings or conclusions.
+Falsification means manipulating, changing, or omitting data, source material, methodologies or findings, including graphs and images, without acknowledgement and which results in inaccurate findings or conclusions.

-Inadequate acknowledgement: Failure to appropriately recognize contributions of others in a manner consistent with their respective contributions and authorship policies of relevant publications.
+Inadequate acknowledgement means a failure to appropriately recognize contributions of others in a manner consistent with their respective contributions and authorship policies of relevant publications.

-Invalid authorship: Inaccurate attribution of authorship, including attribution of authorship to persons other than those who have contributed sufficiently to take responsibility for the intellectual content, or agreeing to be listed as author to a publication for which one made little or no material contribution.
+Invalid authorship means inaccurate attribution of authorship, including attribution of authorship to persons other than those who have contributed sufficiently to take responsibility for the intellectual content, or agreeing to be listed as author to a publication for which one made little or no material contribution.

-Mismanagement of conflict of interest: Failure to appropriately manage any real, potential or perceived conflict of interest.
+Mismanagement of conflict of interest means a failure to appropriately manage any real, potential or perceived conflict of interest.

-Mismanagement of grants or award funds: Using grant or award funds for purposes inconsistent with the policies of the funding body; misappropriating grants and award funds; contravening financial policies of the funding body; or providing incomplete, inaccurate, or false information on documentation for expenditures from grant or award accounts.
+Mismanagement of grants or award funds means using grant or award funds for purposes inconsistent with the policies of the funding body; misappropriating grants and award funds; contravening financial policies of the funding body; or providing incomplete, inaccurate, or false information on documentation for expenditures from grant or award accounts.

-Misrepresentation in a grant application or related document: Providing incomplete, inaccurate or false information in a grant or award application or related document, such as a letter of support or a progress report; applying for and/or holding a Tri-Council Agency award when deemed ineligible by NSERC, SSHRC, CIHR or any other research or research funding organization world-wide for reasons of breach of responsible conduct of research policies such as ethics, integrity, or financial management policies; listing of co-applicants, collaborators or partners without their agreement.
+Misrepresentation in a grant application or related document means providing incomplete, inaccurate or false information in a grant or award application or related document, such as a letter of support or a progress report; applying for and/or holding a Tri-Council Agency award when deemed ineligible by NSERC, SSHRC, CIHR or any other research or research funding organization world-wide for reasons of breach of responsible conduct of research policies such as ethics, integrity, or financial management policies; listing of co-applicants, collaborators or partners without their agreement.

-Plagiarism: Presenting and using another's published or unpublished work, including theories, concepts, data, source material, methodologies or findings, including graphs and images, as one's own, without appropriate referencing and, if required, without permission.
+Plagiarism means presenting and using another's published or unpublished work, including theories, concepts, data, source material, methodologies or findings, including graphs and images, as one's own, without appropriate referencing and, if required, without permission.

-Record keeping: Keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreement, institutional policies, laws, regulations, and professional or disciplinary standards in a manner that will allow verification or replication of the work by others.
+Record keeping means keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreement, institutional policies, laws, regulations, and professional or disciplinary standards in a manner that will allow verification or replication of the work by others.